Scott Raynor

-Scott William Raynor Jr. (born May 23, 1978) is an American musician best known as a founding member and the original drummer of the band Blink-182.
+Scott William Raynor Jr. (born May 23, 1978) is an American former musician best known as a founding member and the original drummer of the band Blink-182.
 Born in Poway, California, Raynor first approached the drums in his preteens; he joined Blink-182 at only 14 years old, and played with the band for six years.
 With Raynor, the group recorded their first demo, Buddha (1994), their debut album, Cheshire Cat (1995), as well as the gold-certified Dude Ranch (1997).
-Raynor was dismissed from the group in 1998, and was replaced by Travis Barker.
+Raynor was dismissed from the group in 1998 and was replaced by Travis Barker.

 Since then, Raynor has performed with a wide variety of groups, including post-punk band the Wraith, and contributed to the charity StandUp for Kids.
-As of 2023, he works for the city of San Diego as a police officer.
+As of 2023, he works as a police officer for San Diego Police Department.

 Life and career

 Raynor began playing drums at a young age, forming a group with friend Ryan Kennedy at age 11 to perform at a school competition – "a kind of 'show and tell' thing," Raynor later recalled.
 The duo were initially inspired by Metallica, but found their material far too technical; they instead played "Twist of Cain" by Danzig and "London Dungeon" by the Misfits.
 Raynor's first legitimate performance consisted of a cover of "Vlad the Impaler" by Gwar.